-Bio for Invited Talks: Zhijing Jin (she/her) is an incoming Assistant Professor at the University of Toronto, and currently a postdoc at Max Planck Institute in Germany.
-Her research focuses on Causal Inference for NLP, AI Safety in Multi-Agent LLMs, and AI for Causal Science.
-She has received three Rising Star awardstwo Best Paper awards at NeurIPS 2024 Workshops, two PhD Fellowships, and a postdoc fellowship.
-She has authored over 65 papers, many of which appear at top AI conferences (e.g., ACL, EMNLP, NAACL, NeurIPS, ICLR, AAAI), and her work have been featured in CHIP Magazine, WIRED, and MIT News.
+Bio for Invited Talks: Zhijing Jin (she/her) is an incoming Assistant Professor in Computer Science at the University of Toronto, and currently a postdoctoral research scientist at Max Planck Institute in Germany.
+She is a faculty member at the Vector Institute, a CIFAR AI Chair, an ELLIS advisor, and faculty affiliate at the Schwartz Reisman Institute in Toronto.
+She co-chairs the ACL Ethics Committee, and the ACL Year-Round Mentorship.
+Her research focuses on Causal Reasoning with LLMs, and AI Safety in Multi-Agent LLMs.
+She has received three Rising Star awards, two Best Paper awards at NeurIPS 2024 Workshops, two PhD Fellowships, and a postdoc fellowship.
+She has authored over 80 papers, many of which appear at top AI conferences (e.g., ACL, EMNLP, NAACL, NeurIPS, ICLR, AAAI), and her work have been featured in CHIP Magazine, WIRED, and MIT News.
 She co-organizes many workshops (e.g., several NLP for Positive Impact Workshops at ACL and EMNLP, and Causal Representation Learning Workshop at NeurIPS 2024), and leads the Tutorial on Causality for LLMs at NeurIPS 2024, and Tutorial on CausalNLP at EMNLP 2022.
-To support diversity, she organizes the ACL Year-Round Mentorship.
-More information can be found on her personal website: zhijing-jin.com
+See more info at zhijing-jin.com

 Talk Abstract